Puzzling

 Here is the insert text for the Loteria puzzle:

-Loteria is a game of chance, like bingo, with images rather than numbers and a deck of 54 cards rather than a set of 75 balls.
-A caller, or cantor, draws a card from the deck and announces it by name, sometimes reciting a short associated verse first.
+Loteria is a game of chance, using a deck of 54 illustrated cards.
+A caller, or cantor, draws a card from the deck and announces it by name, reciting its accompanying couplet.

-This puzzle is an homage to a famous woman, with clues throughout the image.
-I’ve selected 24 cards from the traditional Loteria deck and used each of them to give a clue about their identity.
+This puzzle is an homage to a famous painter, with clues throughout the image.
+I’ve selected 24 cards from the traditional Loteria deck and used each of them to give a clue about her identity.
 Ten of the cards in the puzzle also show all or some of the short verse traditionally associated with that card.

 Hints: